jahirraihan22/vaccination_app/README.md

 * Just like the **VaccinationReminder** email class, I have to create a new class for SMS notifications.
 * Then I can easily add this into que service to send notification uninterruptedly.

+## CI/CD
+For demonstrating simple CI/CD I have used the GitHub action workflow, It basically builds the docker image and push docker hub.

 **Note:** To work mail server properly please provide the actual credentials